calband/calchart-redesign-old/README.md

 ### Node.js

 Most of the code in this project is written using Vue, a Javascript framework for building client-side applications.
 In order to run and build this code, developers need to install Node from the [official site](https://nodejs.org/en/download/).
-For MacOS developers who use Homebrew, `brew install node` should suffice.
+For MacOS developers who use Homebrew, `brew install node@8` and `brew link node@8` should suffice.

 After installing Node, run `npm install` to install the dependencies.